 About Loreley

 Loreley is an accomplished teacher, performer, and choreographer with many years of experience under her shimmy belt!
-She loves the creative potential of Egyptian dance and enjoys performing a wide variety of dance styles, anything from authentic Egyptian oriental to Arabic hip hop and even more experimental endeavours!
-She practises and promotes high teaching standards, and holds regular classes in Abingdon, Didcot, Wantage and Swindon.
+She loves the creative potential of Egyptian dance and enjoys performing a wide variety of dance styles, anything from authentic Egyptian oriental to Tribal fusion and even more experimental endeavours!
+She practises and promotes high teaching standards, and holds regular classes in Abingdon, Oxford and Wantage.

 Loreley has always had both a passion for dance and a passion for Egypt.
 She was fortunate to have country dancing and creative dance classes at her local junior school, but her first dance lessons outside of school, at the age of 11, were on ice.
-At 15, she decided to dance on a less slippery surface and took up ballet which she has never really abandoned.
+At 15, she decided to dance on a less slippery surface and took up ballet.

 Meanwhile, her interest in Egypt's ancient past took her to London to study for a BSc in archaeology and subsequently a postgraduate degree.
 It also took her to Egypt - to participate in archaeological fieldwork!
 Her first experience of Egyptian dance was watching her Egyptian colleagues dance one evening away in a large tent (though there was only room for one person to dance at a time!) to the music and song provided by a small band of local Saidi musicians.
 Knowing nothing about Egyptian dance, Loreley also gave her first improvised performance that evening!